BlackDice/scent/readme.md

 	engine.update timestamp

 You can pass any arguments you like in there.
 Those will be simply handed over to update handlers.
-How to actually register update handler will be explained later.
+To register update handler you can do this (even repeatedly) from within system initializer.

+	engine.onUpdate (timestamp) ->

 #### Access to nodes